mikesir87/container-adoption-examples/README.md

 #### Cons

+- Code completion from installed libraries/dependencies may not be available without mounting the installed libraries back on the host
 - Working with runtime debuggers (setting breakpoints) is often quite tricky because the app process is in a container and connecting to it can be challenging depending on language/framework
 - For languages that require compilation, feedback loops may be longer (rebuild image and restart container).
 Caching those builds may be harder to do too.